-TITLE VI / ENVIRONMENTAL JUSTICE / LIMITED ENGLISH PROFICIENCY cooperative, comprehensive and continuing (3C) transportation planning process.
+TITLE VI / ENVIRONMENTAL JUSTICE / LIMITED ENGLISH PROFICIENCY

+As an MPO, the BRTB is required to convene its members and provide opportunities for engagement for stakeholder organizations, interested parties and residents in order to conduct a cooperative, comprehensive and continuing (3C) transportation planning process.
 Moreover, as a sub-recipient of federal financial assistance via MDOT, the BRTB is required to be compliant with Title VI of the Civil Rights Act of 1964.